New York City FC Profile

 The biggest rival for NYCFC by far is the New York Red Bulls.

 The teams compete in the Hudson River Derby, with the first game having taken place in 2015.
 The Red Bulls won 2-1 at home.
 Indeed, they won the first four matches, including humiliating NYCFC 7-0 at Yankee Stadium in 2016.
 The first NYCFC win came in the next meeting, 2-0 at Yankee Stadium, but they lost 4-1 at the Red Bull Arena three weeks later.

 The Red Bulls have eliminated NYCFC from the US Open Cup twice, in 2017 and 2018.
 The teams split their 2020 games, with Red Bulls winning 1-0 at home in August and NYCFC winning 5-2 at Yankee Stadium in November.

 NYCFC's top players

 Jack Harrison was the most successful draft pick for NYCFC.
-They sold the midfielder to Manchester City, and he is currently on loan in the English Premier League with Leeds United.
+They sold the midfielder to Manchester City for £3.6million.

 New York City FC News